Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 Policy 1.9 created: May 2022

-The review and approval process for new graduate degree programs and graduate certificate programs is coordinated by the Office of Academic Affairs in the Graduate School.
-During the approval process, elements not related to the content and level of the graduate program, such as financial aid eligibility, visa eligibility, program location, delivery mode, tuition/fee structure, application requirements, etc., are referred to the appropriate UW administrative office for assessment.
+The review and approval process for new graduate degree programs, new graduate certificate programs, and degree options [alternative credentials per Policy 1.3] within existing graduate programs is coordinated by the Office of Academic Affairs in the Graduate School.
+During this process, elements not related to the content, level, or policy compliance of the graduate program, such as financial aid eligibility, visa eligibility, program location, tuition and fee structure, are referred to the appropriate University administrative offices for assessment.

-1.8.2 Periodic Review of Existing Graduate and Undergraduate Programs
+1.8.4.1 Periodic Review of Academic Units and Graduate and Undergraduate Programs

-New programs initially are authorized by the Board of Regents with provisional status and should be reviewed at least once every five years until they are given continuing status.
+New academic graduate programs are initially authorized by the Board of Regents with provisional status.
+Programs with provisional status must undergo review at least once every five years until they are granted continuing status.